yanghuafang/anti-android-virus/README.md

-`sanitizers.yml` runs ASan/UBSan and TSan as separate jobs, because the two runtimes cannot be linked into one binary. `analysis.yml` holds the coverage floor and builds the fuzz harness.
+`sanitizers.yml` runs ASan/UBSan and TSan as separate jobs, because the two runtimes cannot be linked into one binary. `analysis.yml` holds the coverage floor and builds the fuzz harness. `android.yml` cross-compiles the engine for arm64-v8a and assembles the app's debug APK.

 CI builds the fuzz harness but does not run it: a seedless run explores different input every time, so gating a pull request on it would fail changes